Worth, Illinois: State and federal government

 Worth is located in Illinois's 6th congressional district which is represented by Sean Casten (D-Downers Grove).

 Worth is located within 18th State Senate District, which is represented by William Cunningham (D-Chicago); and located in the 35th Representative District, which is represented by Fran Hurley (D-Chicago), and the 36th Representative District, which is represented by Kelly Burke (D-Evergreen Park).

 Township and county government

 The village of Worth is located in the 6th and 17th County Board Districts.
 Worth is in two townships - east of Harlem Avenue is Worth Township, and west of Harlem Avenue is Palos Township.

 Infrastructure

 The North Palos Fire Protection District operates Station #3 in Worth.

 Education

 Worth is served by several public school districts.
 Worth School District 127 operates public elementary and middle schools.

 Some residents are zoned to Alan B. Shepard High School of Community High School District 218 and others are zoned to Amos Alonzo Stagg High School of Consolidated High School District 230.

 Moraine Valley Community College is the area community college.

 Worth Public Library District operates public libraries.

 Transportation

-Worth has a station on Metra's SouthWest Service, which provides daily rail service between Manhattan, Illinois and Chicago Union Station.
+Worth has a station on Metra's SouthWest Service, which provides weekday rail service between Manhattan, Illinois and Chicago Union Station.
+Additionally, the Palos Heights station serves the southwest side of the village.
+Pace provides bus service on multiple routes connecting Worth to destinations across the Southland.